Amgen Logo

 Serious business requires a serious approach.
-That’s why the Amgen logo is strict and business-like, not tolerating any “objections” from the outside, as it has, like the company itself, few industry competitors.
+That’s why the Amgen logo is strict and business-like, not tolerating any “objections” from the outside, as it has, like the company itself, few competitors in the industry.
 The corporation has an extremely important mission: saving people from the most severe and almost incurable diseases, which has led to a serious emblem.
-It is impressive, inspiring trust and hope.
+It is impressive and inspiring, instilling trust and hope.

 Meaning and History